keu/docs/astro/test-and-troubleshoot-locally.md

 sidebar_label: 'Test and Troubleshoot Locally'
 title: 'Test and Troubleshoot Locally'
 id: test-and-troubleshoot-locally
-description: A guide to running an Astronomer project locally and diagnosing common problems.
+description: A guide to running an Astro project locally and diagnosing common problems.
 ---

 ## Overview

-As you develop data pipelines on Astronomer, we strongly recommend running and testing your DAGs locally before deploying your project to a Deployment on Astronomer Cloud.
-This document provides information about testing and troubleshooting DAGs in a local Apache Airflow environment with the Astronomer Cloud CLI.
+As you develop data pipelines on Astro, we strongly recommend running and testing your DAGs locally before deploying your project to a Deployment on Astro.
+This document provides information about testing and troubleshooting DAGs in a local Apache Airflow environment with the Astro CLI.

 ## Run a Project Locally